iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Very good I was able to speak to Dr Green and I loved her<br> :date: __2021-07-26 21:56:25__

+> SO EASY I CANT BELEIVE IT!...7/21 Dr. Francisca Onuoha is so nice, kind, smart and patient she is always the one I pick!
+Just love her.
+I wish she lived in Florida but she may be worth the drive if we lost video appointments LOL ...DR.<br> :date: __2021-07-26 02:10:43__

+> Amazing providers and so easy to use!<br> :date: __2021-07-23 22:56:18__

 > Pretty awesome!<br> :date: __2021-07-07 02:18:57__

 > Very slick the way it walks you through set-up, then their own video connection was rocks solid.<br> :date: __2021-07-03 19:01:47__